Planting trees to your yard takes careful consideration–after all, most grow to be HUGE!

 If you want to grow fruit, research what it takes to grow and maintain your planting efforts.
 It may need pollination.
 Fruit or berry trees attract birds so you should also take into consideration whether or not you want lots of birds nesting nearby.

-2 – Consult your neighbors
+2 – Consult your neighbors before planting trees

 There have been countless neighborly feuds that started from the planting of a tree.
 Although your tree may start small, it can grow tremendously and have a significant impact on your neighbor’s home.